mabel-dev/opteryx.dev/docs/sql-reference/introduction.md

 # SQL Introduction

+> This tutorial is reworked from the [DuckDB](https://duckdb.org/docs/sql/introduction) tutorial.

 ## Overview

 This page provides an overview of how to perform simple operations in SQL.
 This tutorial is only intended to give you an introduction and is not a complete tutorial on SQL.
-This tutorial is reworked from the [DuckDB](https://duckdb.org/docs/sql/introduction) tutorial.

 All queries use the internal sample NASA datasets and should work regardless of the data your installation and set up has access to.